DavidTPate/pendragon/README.md

 You may raise or lower any one attribute, trait, or passion value by 1 point.
 (Keep in mind that altering a trait this always also alters the value of the opposite trait as well.)
 Several restrictions apply: No trait can be increased to over 19, and passions cannot be increased over 20.
 No attribute can be raised higher than its maximum cultural value (see Character Generation).
-A character’s SIZ may not be increased after he reaches age 21; further, a character cannot increase any other attribute (STR, DEX, CON, or APP) after he reaches age 35.
+A character's SIZ may not be increased after he reaches age 21; further, a character cannot increase any other attribute (STR, DEX, CON, or APP) after he reaches age 35.

 ## Step 8: Compute Glory
-During the winter, all Glory gained during the previous year’s play is computed.
+During the winter, all Glory gained during the previous year's play is computed.
 The total is then added to the current number in the main [Glory](#glory) box on the character sheet.
-The sequence is one of the high points of the game for many players, as they see their character’s fame and prestige increase through [Glory](#glory).
+The sequence is one of the high points of the game for many players, as they see their character's fame and prestige increase through [Glory](#glory).

 Check with the Gamemaster to be sure you record all the various Glory awards correctly.
 See [Glory](#glory).